Children and Young People's Eating Disorder Service

 • pulse lying and standing (after 1 minute and after 3 minutes)

 They may also take some bloods depending on the results of the set taken at referral, or if physical health concerns are raised.
-Generally when people are making themselves sick, using laxatives or diet pills (behaviours known as purging), we will recommend blood tests to monitor any changes in electrolytes which can affect the heart as a consequence of purging.
+We will recommend blood tests to monitor any changes in electrolytes which can affect the heart because of purging.

 What is the treatment model for young people with eating disorders?